jamathews/audible-cli/README.md

 ### profiles

 audible-cli make use of profiles.
-Each profile contains the name of the corresponding auth file and the country code for the audible marketplace.
-If you have audiobooks on multiple marketplaces, you have to create a profile for each one with the same auth file.
+Each profile contains at least the name of the corresponding auth file and the country code for the audible marketplace.
+For using multiple marketplaces, a profile for each marketplace file must be created.
+In that case, the auth file entry can be the same.

 In the main section of the config file, a primary profile is defined.
 This profile is used, if no other is specified.
-You can call `audible -P PROFILE_NAME`, to select another profile.
+Another profile can be selected with `audible -P PROFILE_NAME`.

 ### auth files

-Like the config file, auth files are stored in the config dir too.
-If you protected your auth file with a password call `audible -p PASSWORD`, to provide the password.
+Like the config file, auth files are stored in the app dir.

-If the auth file is encrypted, and you don’t provide the password, you will be asked for it with a „hidden“ input field.
+For password protected auth files the password can be provided with `audible -p PASSWORD`.
+If the password is missed, a „hidden“ input field will appear.

 ### Config options

-An option in the config file is separated by an underline.
-In the CLI prompt, an option must be entered with a dash.
+A multi-word option in the config file is separated by an underline.
+In the CLI prompt, a multi-word option must be entered with a hyphen.

 #### APP section